 The area of employment law is extensive and contains a wide variety of complicated legal issues for both employers and employees.
 Issues that interfere with your livelihood can be particularly stressful to deal with—and time sensitive.
 No matter if you are an employee or employer, having a dedicated employment attorney to handle all types of legal matters on your behalf can make all the difference in navigating this complex field.
-Contact us today to request a free consultation.
+Contact us today to request a consultation.

 Employment Law Practice Areas